storecloudproject/tm-bench-for-dypos/tests/test-fixed-tx-size/README.md

-# Load Test of TM-Bench  - Test 1 (test-fixed-tx-size)
+# Consensus Efficiency of Storecoin DyPoS - Test 1 (test-fixed-tx-size)

 **Scope of Test 1**